shift7-ch/katta-docs/docs/concepts.md

 to be scoped, issue it without that permission.

 :::info[Katta Web]
-Creating a vault in Katta Web uses the pair stored in the vault metadata for both creating the bucket and uploading the vault template.
+Creating a vault in Katta Web requires a pre-existing bucket with the required CORS settings; the supplied access pair is used to upload the vault template.
 :::

 :::warning